em3ndez/tiny-web-server/README.md

 These commands will instrument the code for coverage, run the tests, and generate an HTML report in the `jacoco-report` directory.

-## TinyWeb's own test results
+## Tiny's own test results

 As mentioned, Cuppa-Framework is the tech used for testing, and it outputs spec-style success/failure like so:

 ```
-Given a TinyWeb server with a reusable composition
+Given a Tiny web server with a reusable composition
     ✓ Then it should respond correctly to requests at the first composed endpoint
     ✓ Then it should respond correctly to requests at the second composed endpoint
     ✓ Then it should respond correctly to requests at the third composed endpoint